-&lt;sup>15 The relationships based on the originally planned "average across draws, then correlate" approach are reported in Table S6 in the supplement.
+&lt;sup>15 The relationships based on the originally planned "average across draws, then correlate" approach are reported in Table S76 in the supplement.
+See Table S1 in the supplement for all deviations from the in-principle accepted registered report stage 1 and the reasons for the deviations.